-Growing Blueberries in Containers
+Growing Blueberries in Pots and Containers

-Blueberries can be easily grown in containers and flower pots, just be aware of blueberries specific needs regarding soil, nutrients, moisture, sun exposure, etc.
+Blueberries can be easily grown in containers and flower pots; just be aware of blueberries' specific needs regarding soil, nutrients, moisture, sun exposure, etc.

 Containers and Pots For Blueberries

 Although blueberries have a relatively shallow root system, one has to use larger containers and pots.
 Pots with a diameter of at least 50cm (20 inches) are recommended, and if one is using long, rectangular containers, they should be at least 35-40cm wide (14-16 inches) with plants being spaced apart at least 40-50cm (16-20 inches).

 Of course, these sizes and distances depend on plant sizes, and for container cultivation, low-bush types of blueberries are preferred types (for example, Sunshine Blue, Patriot, and Top Hat varieties).
 If one has room for larger containers, feel free to choose blueberry varieties that can grow up to or even more than 1.8m (6 feet).

 However, for small gardens and similar locations, small(er) varieties are recommended.

 Containers and pots for growing blueberries should have enough drainage holes since blueberries prefer moist but not soggy soil.
 In heavy, soggy soils, root rot can develop and kill the plants.

 Blueberry Soil Mix - How To Make Acidic Soil